matefs/react-kanban-simples/README.md

 ## **Licença**

-Este projeto está licenciado sob a licença MIT.
-Para mais informações, consulte o arquivo LICENSE.
+Este projeto não tem licença.

 ## **Agradecimentos**